 Prologue

-With hammer and chisel
+With Hammer and Chisel

 When this site started to exist, already in 2005 (the domain name was registered on June 11th, 2004, a highly unimportant day), it was handmade.
 As a good computer craftsman, I made it undergo transformations according to the technologies.
 Thus, one could see on this site, pages entirely written with a text editor.